TaintBench/TaintBench.github.io/evaluation.md

 subtitle:
 ---

+**Notice**: A research paper is currently under review.
+Please cite the website if you use TaintBench.

 # RQ1: How does TaintBench compare to DroidBench and Contagio?
 ## List of Evaluated Benchmark Suites
 - [DroidBench (3.0)](https://github.com/secure-software-engineering/DroidBench/tree/develop)